 For the “Preferred domain,” if you are blogging on WordPress, know that WordPress takes care of the whole “www.” thing.
 However, I still suggest using Google’s Webmaster Tools to configure this setting.

 “Crawl rate” depends on how often you update your blog.

 I always let Google decide, though depending on how often you update, you might like to play with this setting.

 - If you don’t know what site links are, read here.

-Briefly, site links are the pages from your site which Google finds useful, and from my experience, the pages you link to the most will define your sitelinks.
+Briefly, site links are the pages from your site that Google finds useful, and from my experience, the pages you link to the most will define your site links.

 Note: You can’t add links to be included in your sitelinks from here, but you can block unwanted links.